 Ever since I was little, I wanted to do something that was important enough to leave my mark on the world.
-I wasn’t blessed with the ability to be a study-bug or drive scientific breakthroughs, but I was given the gift of sight and a natural flair for creating the kinds of photographs that caused people to pause long enough to recall the joy and love they've experienced in their lifetime.
+I was given the gift of sight and a natural flair for creating the kinds of photographs that caused people to pause long enough to recall the joy and love they've experienced in their lifetime.

 Dad was the avid photographer in my family.
 He was always either shooting a film (with terrible voice-overs!) or capturing stills of our time together.
-The importance of documenting our time while we're here on earth just became a habit that naturally flowed into my career.
-For me, photography feels more like intuition than a refined skill.
+The importance of documenting our time.
+For me, photography feels more like natural intuition.
 And while most families take photos as regularly as my dad did, the result is often an array of images albums without a complete family shot.

 I've been photographing most of my families since they've had their first baby, and then again as they've welcomed their second, or third, or fourth.
 It’s an incredible feeling to know you're part of the defining moments of a family's life.
 I love knowing that the images I create won't just be celebrated today - they'll be handed down as the kids grow up, so they too can share their story with their children.